White House shifts shutdown strategy, tries to bypass Pelosi

 With the government shutdown now in its fourth week, negations between the White House and Congress are at a standstill.
 Trump has demanded $5.7 billion for the border wall; Democrats are refusing but are offering money for fencing and other border security measures.

-On Monday, Trump rejected a short-term legislative fix and dug in for more combat, declaring he would “never ever back down.”
+Trump has rejected a short-term legislative fix and dug in for more combat, declaring he would “never ever back down.”
 The president also edged further away from the idea of trying to declare a national emergency to circumvent Congress.

 “I’m not looking to call a national emergency,” Trump said Monday.
 “This is so simple we shouldn’t have to.”